Timeline of Events in the Struggle for Freedom of Expression in Vietnam

 January 13, 2017: Vietnam barred activists from meeting with US diplomat John Kerry during his visit to Vietnam.

-Mid-January 2017: Former prisoner of conscience Pham Thanh Nghien’s travel was restricted.
+Mid-January 2017: Former political prisoner and activist at risk Pham Thanh Nghien’s travel was restricted.

 January 2017: Four activists, including former prisoner of conscience Nguyen Van Oai, were arrested.
 Tran Thi Nga (labor rights), Nguyen Van Hoa (Article 258, Formosa protests), and Nguyen Thi Mien were also arrested.